Pierrers/pnpjs/docs/sp/sp-utilities-utility.md

 ## sendEmail

-This methods allows you to send an email based on the supplied arguments.
+This methods allows you to send an email to the users of the same tenant based on the supplied arguments.
 The method takes a single argument, a plain object defined by the EmailProperties interface (shown below).

 ### EmailProperties